san650/ceibo/docs/index.md

 console.log(root.bar); // "bar"
 ```

-Ceibo's nodes store some meta data, you can access said meta data using
+Ceibo's nodes store some metadata, you can access said metadata using
 `Ceibo.meta` function.

 ```js